kashyapkrlucky/express-mysql-crud/README.md

-# express-mysql-crud

-Here's a README file for your Node.js and MySQL CRUD API project:

----

 # Express MySQL CRUD API

 This is a sample Express project demonstrating how to connect to a MySQL database and perform basic CRUD operations.
 The project uses Express.js as the web framework and `mysql2` as the MySQL client.